Predictive, finite-sample model choice for time series under stationarity and non-stationarity: Results from

 \section{Results from~\cite{sausta91}}

-In this section we cite two results of \cite{sausta91} that are needed for the proofs in the previous sections. \begin{lem}[Lemma~2.4, \cite{sausta91}] For an arbitrary random variable $\xi$ with $\E \xi = 0$, let there exist $\gamma \geq 0$, $H > 0$ and $\bar\Delta > 0$ such that
+In this section we cite two results of \cite{sausta91} that are needed for the proofs in the previous sections. \begin{lem}[Lemma~2.4, \cite{sausta91}] For an arbitrary ran\-dom variable $\xi$ with $\E \xi = 0$, let there exist $\gamma \geq 0$, $H > 0$ and $\bar\Delta > 0$ such that

 Then, for all $x \geq 0$,\footnote{Note that in~\cite{sausta91} there is a typo!}

 \end{lem}

 \begin{lem}[Theorem~4.17, \cite{sausta91}] Let $X_t$, $t=1,2,\ldots$ be a random process on a probability space $(\Omega, \mathcal{F}, \IP)$ and define the strong mixing coefficients by